Voddie Baucham

-Education and career
+Baucham was the founding president of Founders Seminary in Cape Coral, Florida, in January 2025.

+Biography

+Baucham was born in Los Angeles in 1969.
+His mother, Frances, was a teenager at the time, and his father left the family not long after his birth.
+Voddie grew up in Los Angeles with his Zen Buddhist mother, but the two moved to South Carolina when he was twelve to live with an uncle who was a Vietnam War veteran.
+Baucham then attended a Texas high school with the dream of attending the United States Air Force Academy.

-Born in Los Angeles, Baucham studied at New Mexico State University and Rice University, playing football as a tight end.
-He then transferred to Houston Baptist University, where he graduated with a B.A.
-He went on to obtain an M.Div. from Southwestern Baptist Theological Seminary and a D.Min. from Southeastern Baptist Theological Seminary.
-Baucham also did additional post-graduate study at the University of Oxford.
+Instead of studying at the Air Force Academy, Baucham studied at New Mexico State University for the 1986-1987 school year, playing football as a tight end.
+While there, he learned about Christianity and eventually converted.
+He transferred to Rice University for his sophomore year and continued playing football there.
+During this time, he also began preaching and was ordained as a Baptist minister.
+After completing his sophomore year, he married Bridget Wilson and started having children shortly thereafter.
+He later transferred to Houston Baptist University, where he graduated with a B.A.
+He went on to earn an M.Div. from Southwestern Baptist Theological Seminary and a D.Min. from Southeastern Baptist Theological Seminary.
+Baucham also pursued post-graduate study at the University of Oxford.
 He founded Voddie Baucham Ministries in 1993.

-Baucham served as pastor of Grace Family Baptist Church in Spring, Texas (a congregation within the Southern Baptist Convention) until he moved to Zambia in 2015.
-He is a board member of Founders Ministries.
+Baucham was active in itinerant preaching for many years, primarily in Texas, and spoke at some of the early Passion Conferences in the late 1990s.
+He later served as pastor of Grace Family Baptist Church in Spring, Texas, (a congregation within the Southern Baptist Convention) until moving to Zambia in 2015.
+He was a board member of Founders Ministries.